tonqa/JustType/README.md

 Reasoning
 ---------------------

 **The iOS keyboard and text navigation is often cumbersome**.
 E.g. in order to jump to the preceding word in a text you need a lot of touches on the top of the text input itself.
 For going to the next sentence you need to type a dot and a space, of which the former you can not directly reach without using shift (thus 3 touches).
-Also though there is a built-in syntax checker, you can never directly see what kind of suggestions it does.
+Also though there is a built-in syntax checker, you can never directly see what words it suggests.
 We can do better!

 This project tries to **not change** or temper with the **iOS default behavior** of texts.
 The highest priority of this project is instead to be fully compatible with iOS UITextFields and UITextViews.
 The default keyboard and text handling shall not be modified in any imaginable way, but instead this project adds on top of both.